maksimillian1/Jupita-Agent-Web-Typescript/README.md

 ![npm](https://img.shields.io/npm/v/@jupita/jupita-agent-sdk)

-# Jupita Agent TypeScript SDK
+# Jupita Agent Typescript SDK

 This library will allow you to make API calls with Jupita Agent.
 This SDK fully supports the 3 APIs available for Jupita Agent.
 All API calls are made asynchronously, thus there are event listeners available to handle the API results.